-- the Company (or relevant person) may be dependent on the joint venture counterparty for capital, product distribution, local market knowledge, or other resources; - the Company's (or relevant person's) ability to exercise management control or influence over the joint venture and the success of its investments in it will depend on the cooperation between the joint venture participants and the terms of the joint venture agreement, which allocates control among the joint venture participants; - if the Company (or relevant person) is unable to effectively manage the joint venture; and/or - the joint venture counterparty fails to meet its obligations under the joint venture arrangement, encounters financial difficulty, elects to alter, modify or terminate the relationship, or a joint venture does not comply with local legislation or regulations, the Company (or relevant person) may be unable to achieve its objectives and its financial performance may be negatively impacted.
+- the Company (or relevant person) may be dependent on the joint venture counterparty for capital, product distribution, local market knowledge, or other resources; - the Company's (or relevant person's) ability to exercise management control or influence over the joint venture and the success of its investments in it will depend on the cooperation between the joint venture participants and the terms of the joint venture agreement, which allocates control among the joint venture participants; - if the Company (or relevant person) is unable to effectively manage the joint venture; - if disputes arise between the joint venture participants; and/or - the joint venture counterparty fails to meet its obligations under the joint venture arrangement, encounters financial difficulty, elects to alter, modify or terminate the relationship, or a joint venture does not comply with local legislation or regulations.

+the Company (or relevant person) may be unable to achieve its objectives and its financial performance may be negatively impacted.